-As of December 31, 2015, we had approximately 1,585 corporate employees.
-During 2015, we employed an average of 6,624 full-time equivalent field employees in Nurse and Allied Staffing.
+As of December 31, 2016, we had approximately 1,737 corporate employees.
+During 2016, we employed an average of 6,953 full-time equivalent field employees in Nurse and Allied Staffing.
 This does not include our Physician Staffing independent contractors, all of whom are not employees.
-Throughout 2015 we were not subject to any collective bargaining agreements.
+Throughout 2016 we were not subject to any collective bargaining agreements.
 However, in October 2015, the employees we have outsourced to a customer in New York under our OWS model, mainly paraprofessionals, voted to be represented by Local 1199 of the Service Employees International Union.
-We expect to be negotiating with Local 1199 for an initial collective bargaining agreement in 2016 to cover the terms and conditions of employment for these employees.
+We began negotiating with Local 1199 for an initial collective bargaining agreement in 2016 to cover the terms and conditions of employment for these employees (approximately 450 employees) and expect those negotiations to continue in 2017.
 We consider our relationship with employees to be good.